jcolag/entropy-arbitrage/2023-05-04-evolution.md

  > **GUINAN**: You know, a doctor friend once said the same thing to me.
 Frankenstein was his name.

-I would normally assume that Guinan made a joke, there, but considering that they've frequently hinted that Sherlock Holmes exists---and the detail that the series constantly undermines its funniest jokes---maybe they do mean to say that the events of [**Frankenstein**](https://en.wikipedia.org/wiki/Frankenstein) actually occurred in this universe...
+I would normally assume that Guinan made a joke, there, but considering that they've frequently hinted that Sherlock Holmes exists---and the detail that the series constantly undermines its funniest jokes---maybe they do mean to say that the events of {% wiki Frankenstein|**Frankenstein**|en %} actually occurred in this universe...

  > **WESLEY**: I always get an A.